-Like the first 3 names on the list, Tesla can seem expensive to some traders depending on account size.
+Tesla can seem expensive to some traders depending on account size.
 This is why I love to have a bigger options playbook too use.
 If we were just trading Tesla using long calls and puts it might be more difficult to keep the risk at a manageable level for small account sizes.

 However, I do like to use a mix of options strategies.
-There will be times that I use long calls and puts but more often than not I use vertical spreads.
-We are able to lower the cost of the trades through the use of vertical spreads.
+There will be times that I use long calls and puts, but more often than not, I use vertical spreads.
+We are able to lower the cost of the trades through the use of the spreads.
 The credit spreads allow me to place trades on Tesla with as little as a few hundred dollars of capital.
 Not only does this drastically reduce the cost of the trades but they also allow me to make money in 5 different scenarios.
 As a result, I typically see a much higher winner percentage when trading the credit spreads.
 They also allow me to make money in many types of market conditions.

 I like to use a combination of debit and credit spreads.
-It can also be a combination of monthly and weekly options as Google has good liquidity across many different expiration cycles.
+It can also be a combination of monthly and weekly options as Tesla has good liquidity across many different expiration cycles.

-5. Twitter (Symbol: TWTR)
+4. JP Morgan Chase (Symbol: JPM)